Governance for Aotearoa

 Design the operating model

 We build clear accountability structures: who owns AI risk, who signs off on new deployments, who monitors ongoing performance, and who reports to governance committees.
-We align these to the Public Service AI Framework for government agencies and to FMA/RBNZ expectations for financial services organisations.
+We align these to the Public Service AI Framework for government agencies and to FMA and RBNZ expectations for financial services organisations, tailored to your sector and scale.

 Write the policies that matter

-We draft the policies your organisation needs -- not the ones a generic template vendor sells.
-Every policy maps to specific NZ legal obligations: the 13 Information Privacy Principles, Fair Trading Act requirements for AI-generated content, and Companies Act director duties around emerging technology risk.
+We draft the policies your organisation needs, not the ones a generic template vendor sells.
+Every policy maps to specific NZ legal obligations: the 13 Information Privacy Principles under the Privacy Act 2020, Fair Trading Act 1986 requirements for AI-generated content, Companies Act 1993 director duties around emerging technology risk, and the Algorithm Charter principles for government agencies pursuing algorithmic accountability.

 Activate and sustain

 A framework that nobody uses is worse than no framework at all.
-We train your teams, run tabletop exercises, establish reporting rhythms, and build internal capability so governance becomes part of how your organisation operates -- not a document that lives in SharePoint.
+We train your teams, run tabletop exercises, establish reporting rhythms, and build internal capability so governance becomes part of how your organisation operates, not a document that lives in SharePoint.
+We measure success by whether governance enables your teams, not whether it slows them down.

 What your organisation walks away with

 Every deliverable is written for New Zealand.
 Not adapted from an overseas template.
 Not a theoretical document.
-Something your teams will use on Monday morning.
+Practical governance your teams will use on Monday morning.

 NZ-Specific Governance Framework

-- Governance committee structure with terms of reference
+• Governance committee structure with terms of reference for responsible AI oversight

-- Treaty of Waitangi compliance mapping for AI systems
+• Treaty of Waitangi compliance mapping for all AI systems

-- Board-level AI risk reporting templates and dashboards
+• Board-level AI risk reporting templates and dashboards aligned to NZ business practices

 Policy Suite Aligned to NZ Law

-- Responsible AI Use Policy mapped to the 13 Privacy Principles
+• Responsible AI Use Policy mapped to the 13 Privacy Principles under the Privacy Act 2020

-- AI Vendor and Third-Party Due Diligence Policy
+• AI Vendor and Third-Party Due Diligence Policy for managing supply chain risk

 Regulatory Readiness Package

-- Public Service AI Framework alignment report (government agencies)
+• Public Service AI Framework alignment report for government agencies and suppliers

-- OECD AI Principles alignment and gap analysis
+• OECD AI Principles alignment and gap analysis against New Zealand's National AI Strategy

 Activation and Capability Building

-- Governance team training programme and workshop materials
+• Governance team training programme and workshop materials for staff at all levels

-- Tabletop exercise scenarios for AI incident response
+• Tabletop exercise scenarios for AI incident response aligned to Privacy Commissioner breach notification requirements

-Designed for organisations navigating NZ's unique AI landscape
+Designed for organisations navigating New Zealand's unique AI landscape

 Every sector in Aotearoa faces different AI governance pressures.
-We tailor our approach to match yours.
+We tailor our approach to match your specific compliance requirements, industry context, and objectives.

 Government agencies and public service

-Central and local government bodies -- from Te Whatu Ora to Auckland Council -- implementing the Public Service AI Framework and managing AI procurement under Cabinet expectations.
+Central and local government bodies, from Te Whatu Ora to Auckland Council and Wellington City Council, implementing the Public Service AI Framework and managing AI procurement under Cabinet expectations.
+We help agencies operationalise the Algorithm Charter and build algorithmic accountability into decision-making.

 Financial services under FMA and RBNZ oversight

-Banks like ANZ NZ, BNZ, ASB, Westpac NZ, and Kiwibank deploying AI for credit decisions, fraud detection, and customer service -- where the FMA and RBNZ expect governance proportionate to risk.
+Banks like ANZ NZ, BNZ, ASB, Westpac NZ, and Kiwibank deploying AI for credit decisions, fraud detection, and customer service, where the Financial Markets Authority and Reserve Bank of New Zealand expect governance proportionate to risk.
+We build compliance aligned to CoFI Act obligations and operational resilience requirements.

-Forward-thinking NZ organisations that recognise voluntary frameworks are a stepping stone, not a destination.
+Forward-thinking New Zealand organisations that recognise voluntary frameworks are a stepping stone, not a destination.
 Build governance now and avoid the scramble when rules harden.
+Proactive governance is a competitive advantage that supports sustainable growth.

 NZ has no mandatory AI laws.
 Why invest in governance now?

 Because existing laws already apply.
 The Privacy Act 2020 regulates how AI systems collect and use personal information.
-The Fair Trading Act 1986 prohibits misleading conduct -- including by AI.
+The Fair Trading Act 1986 prohibits misleading conduct, including by AI.
 The Companies Act 1993 requires directors to act with reasonable care, which increasingly includes oversight of AI risk.
 The National AI Strategy signals that regulation will tighten.
 Organisations that build governance now will be ready.
-Those that wait will be scrambling.
+Those that wait will be scrambling when compliance becomes mandatory.

 How do you integrate Treaty of Waitangi obligations into an AI governance framework?